 Let’s imagine you’ve found a buyer for your property in New Orleans, but the transaction isn’t yet complete.
 If your buyer can’t close within a certain time frame, a closing contingency, also known as a settlement contingency, can let you walk out of your Nashville deal without penalty.

 In real estate, there are several types of pending sales.
-Some of the most common kinds are as follows:
+Let’s take a look below as we listed some of the most common kinds in the field!

 Pending – Taking Backups